Executions

 Virginia had authorized the electric chair as a method of execution in some cases, but it repealed the death penalty in March 2021.

-Lethal Gas168 states (all have lethal injection as default method)
+Lethal Gas199 states (all have lethal injection as default method)

-Four states (Alabama, Louisiana, Mississippi, and Oklahoma) specifically authorize execution by nitrogen hypoxia.
+Five states (Alabama, Arkansas, Louisiana, Mississippi, and Oklahoma) specifically authorize execution by nitrogen hypoxia.
 Alabama and Louisiana have issued a protocol for its use.
-Alabama is the only state that has performed an execution by nitrogen hypoxia.
-Alabama and Louisiana specifically authorize nitrogen hypoxia; other states listed authorize lethal gas,” but do not specify what type of gas would be used.
+Alabama and Louisiana are the only states that have performed an execution by nitrogen hypoxia.

 ^Both Florida and Tennessee explicitly authorize lethal injection and electrocution, but state that, if those methods are found unconstitutional, prisoners may be executed by any constitutional method of execution.